dieybatista-eng/qa-bug-reports/bug-reports.md

 ---

-## BUG-02 - Login error message layout issue
+## BUG-02 - Login blocked user feedback issue

-Tool:
-Jira (simulated)

 Environment:
 Chrome / Windows

 Steps to Reproduce:
 1. Access login page
-2. Enter invalid credentials
+2. Enter username "locked_out_user"
+3. Enter password "secret_sauce"
-3. Click login
+4. Click login

 Expected Result:
-Error message should be properly aligned and readable
+System should clearly inform that the user is blocked and provide proper guidance

 Actual Result:
-UI layout issue observed in error message
+User is blocked with a generic message that may not provide sufficient context or guidance

 Severity:
-Low
+Medium

 Priority:
 Medium

 Evidence:
-See evidence/bug-error-layout.png
+See evidence/bug-locked-user.png

 ---

-## BUG-03 - Slow response on login error feedback

-Tool:
-Jira (simulated)
+## BUG-03 - Product not properly added to cart for specific user

 Environment:
 Chrome / Windows

 Steps to Reproduce:
-1. Enter invalid login
+1. Login with user "problem_user"
-2. Click login
+2. Click "Add to cart" on a product

 Expected Result:
-Immediate feedback to user
+Product should be added to cart and visible in cart icon

 Actual Result:
-Delay before error message appears
+Product behavior is inconsistent (cart does not update correctly or UI behaves unexpectedly)

 Severity:
-Low
+High

 Priority:
 Medium

 Evidence:
-See evidence/bug-delay.png
+See evidence/bug-product-cart.png